Unfortunately, we are unable to play the video at this time.

 And, of course, there is the aforementioned Ferrari World theme park, covering 250,000 square metres and featuring a G-Force Tower, driving schools for children and adults, high-tech theatres and lots of cars on display.

-From 2017 there'll be even more of an international flavour in Abu Dhabi, with the opening of the Louvre Abu Dhabi, the first Louvre museum outside France.
+And since 2017 there has been even more of an international flavour in Abu Dhabi, with the opening of the Louvre Abu Dhabi, the first Louvre museum outside France.

 Where to stay?